dhanush-2501/hydro-analyzer/docs/README.md

 1. Fork the repository to your own GitHub account.
 2. Clone the repository to your local machine.
 3. Create a new branch for your changes.
 4. Make your changes to the code according to code and documentation standards.
 Like files related to UI must be inside the UI folder, Widgets must be in Widgets folder.
+5. Test your changes thoroughly.
+6. Commit your changes with a clear and concise commit message.
+7. Push your changes to your forked repository.
+8. Submit a pull request to the forked repository, including a clear and concise description of the changes you made.

 ```
 Hydro analyzer